 Essential features for sports live streaming

-Video broadcast software usually includes a variety of features for production and mixing of live video streams.
+Video broadcast software usually includes a variety of features for the production and mixing of live video streams.
 This software typically includes a variety of features, some of which are essential for sports.
 Those features include:

 Multi-bitrate streaming (MBR) is all about making your video stream available in multiple bitrates.
 This allows the viewer to select (or automatically be delivered) the best possible video quality at any given time.
 MBR can be configured via multiple streaming output settings in your video broadcast software.